Abdelrahman-Wael-1029/Supervised_assignments/README.md

 # Supervised_assignments
 - This repo contains assignments during the supervised learning AI course.
--- It includes the implementations of almost all supervised machine learning algorithms:
+-- It includes the implementations of almost all supervised machine learning algorithms(Classification Algorithms):
-  Classification Algorithms :
     - Decision Tree.
     - KNN.
     - Logistic Regression.